-The Company leases office facilities in Vancouver, British Columbia, Canada, and Netanya, Israel.
+The Company leases office facilities in Vancouver, British Columbia, Canada, British West Indies and Netanya, Israel.
 These office facilities are leased under operating lease agreements.
-During the quarter ended March 31, 2023, the lease in The Valley, Anguilla was cancelled.

-During the quarter ended March 31, 2019, the Company signed a five year lease for a facility in Vancouver, Canada, commencing April 1, 2019 and ending March 2024.
-This facility comprises approximately 1,459 square feet.
-The Company accounts for the lease in accordance with ASU 2016-02 (Topic 842) and has recognized a right-of-use asset and operating lease liability.
+During the year ended December 31, 2020, the Company signed a five-year lease for a facility in Vancouver, Canada, commencing April 1, 2020 and ending March 2024.
+The Company accounts for the lease in accordance with ASU 2016-02 (Topic 842) and recognizes a right-of-use asset and operating lease liability.
+The lease on the Vancouver office expired on March 31, 2024 and was not renewed.
+Our Canadian staff will continue to work on a virtual basis.

-The Netanya, Israel operating lease expired on July 14, 2017 but unless 3 month's notice is given it automatically renews for a future 12 months until notice is given.
-During the year ended December 31, 2022, the lease was extended for a further 12 months.
-This facility comprises approximately 190 square metres.
+The Netanya, Israel operating lease expired on July 14, 2017, but unless 3 months' notice is given it automatically renews for a future 12 months until notice is given.
+During the year ended December 31, 2023, the lease was extended for a further 12 months.
 The renewal of this lease is uncertain, hence the Company has accounted for this lease as a short-term lease.

-The minimum lease payments under these operating leases are approximately as follows:
+Minimum lease payments under these leases are approximately as follows:

-The Company paid rent expense totaling \$30,784 for the quarter ended June 30, 2023 (June 30, 2022 - \$32,425).
+The Company paid rent expense totaling \$30,993 for the quarter ended March 31, 2024 (March 31, 2023 - \$31,223).